Versatility and appeal

 The best gets even better

 An enhanced cabin is available on new-production aircraft and for retrofit.
 By making the best use of latest technologies – along with materials and design – this cabin configuration provides more shoulder-level room for passengers, reduces interior noise, opens up greater stowage volume for overhead baggage, and creates a modern, fresh ambience using LED lighting.
 As an added bonus, it offers a reduction in weight from previous-generation interiors.
 Other features are continuous grip rails in the overhead stowage bins with enlarged seat row indicators that allow passengers to more easily identify their seats, and a new-look Passenger Service Unit (PSU) that is slimmer, with easier to use controls, and LED reading lights.

-With the new engine option (neo) now offered on A320 Family aircraft, Airbus has opened up innovative options in configuring the floor space and exit doors for the longest-fuselage A321neo version.
+With the new engine option (NEO) on A320 Family aircraft, Airbus has opened up innovative options in configuring the floor space and exit doors for the longest-fuselage A321neo version.
 This allows more flexibility, increasing the number of passengers accommodated at the same comfort standard.
 Combined with higher exit limits, the A321neo jetliner’s maximum seating capacity will increase to 240.

-...air purification system: Airbus engineers have developed a catalytic converter that removes foul odours from the air before it is pumped into a jetliner’s cabin.
+... odor removal system: Airbus engineers have developed a catalytic converter that – in addition to depleting ozone at high-altitude flight – improves the odor impression of air before it is pumped into a jetliner’s cabin, in case of ingestion of exhaust and kerosene vapors.
 With the exhaust of aircraft and ground support vehicles prevalent on airport tarmacs, the Airbus-designed combined catalytic unit reduces unpleasant smells to provide passengers with best quality air.
 U.S.-based carrier JetBlue was the first to install the system in its fleet of A320s, and it now is offered on all Airbus aircraft upon request.

 Orders & deliveries